joonlee16/svgd_jax/README.md

 # Stein Variational Model Predictive Control (SV-MPC) for Robot Navigation (JAX Implementation)

-This repository provides a **starter implementation of Stein Variational Model Predictive Control (SV-MPC)** shown in this [paper](https://homes.cs.washington.edu/~bboots/files/SVMPC.pdf) using **JAX**, applied to a **multi-robot navigation problem** .
-Robots are initialized at random positions and iteratively update their states using SVGD to reach target locations while avoiding obstacles.
+This repository provides a **starter implementation of Stein Variational Model Predictive Control (SV-MPC)** shown in this [paper](https://homes.cs.washington.edu/~bboots/files/SVMPC.pdf) using **JAX**, applied to a **multi-robot navigation problem**.
+Robots are initialized at random positions and iteratively update their states using SVGD to reach target locations while avoiding obstacles and each other.

 ---